Nirach-N09/Arduino-CarSensorDashboard/readme.md

+# My fork of Speeddragon's work

+Intended for a specific car, my Focus RS.
+As such there's some customisation around that - The main BMP, and line 144 (currently) has reference to a build number.
+That can be safely removed or modified with no ill effects.

+This only works on a Mega as far as I can make it - It's too large for an Uno as it stands.

 # Arduino - Car Sensor Dashboard

 This repository contains C/C++ code to read and display (via Bluetooth) car sensor values.
 The code was create to get information from: